-Doing a quick search of knife training currently local to me, I found FMA is available, as well as Aikido (related to jujutsu) and a Krav Maga school which specifically includes knives.
-There are also a couple of security or survival skills places that advertise knife fight training without mentioning any particular style.
-The only way to tell what a place like that is teaching would be to go there and check it out.
+Doing a quick search of knife training currently local to me, I found FMA is available, as well as Aikido (related to jujutsu), and a Krav Maga school that specifically includes knives.

 A knife is simple in concept, but there is more to it than you may think.
 Refer to the image above to get an idea of what parts make up a knife:

 - The HANDLE is the part you hold onto